coder-xander/xanderPool/README.md

 This strategy, combined with resource reclamation, achieves automatic adjustment of workers.

-#### As a static thread pool - fixed number of workers
+#### As a static thread Pool - fixed number of workers

-The minimum and maximum number of workers can be passed in through the constructor of Pool, creating a static thread pool with a fixed number of workers.
+The minimum and maximum number of workers can be passed in through the constructor of Pool, creating a static thread Pool with a fixed number of workers.

-The Pool also provides the useStaticMode function, which can be called after the Pool is created to make the Pool a static thread pool.
+The Pool also provides the useStaticMode function, which can be called after the Pool is created to make the Pool a static thread Pool.

 #### Performance